fernandomv3/post3D/README.md

 ## 1. INTRODUCTION

 This project aims to develop a game engine using modern OpenGL (>= 3.3), and using features from c++11 like, move semantics, STL containers and smart pointers.

+NOTICE: I am currently refactoring a lot of code to make the engine more mantainable and to add new features (Physically based renderer and materials possibly).
+This master branch stays as legacy code and the new engine will be in a branch called v2, expect many changes and lots of bugs.

 ## 2. PREREQUISITES